 Common signs and symptoms of bacterial pneumonia

-- A cough accompanied by dense yellowish, greenish, or blood-streaked mucus
+- At first, a cough accompanied by dense yellowish, greenish, or blood-streaked mucus

 - Chest pain that is aggravated when coughing or breathing